 The taxi to the airport cost 220MXN.
 Flying out was quite easy, we didn’t need to go through immigration, maybe the checking before the security check was the immigration?
 Because once we got through the security check, we tried the small immigration counter and showed our ticket and passport, but the officer just waved us off.

-When we were finally called to board the shuttle bus, we still had to wait for fifteen minutes (standing on the bus) before it finally left to the plane.
-We’re supposed to fly at 1:10 pm but only took off at 2:02 pm.
+However, it wasn’t a smooth process when boarding the plane.
+We have to wait about fifteen minutes while standing on the almost full shuttle bus before we got on the plane.
+Our flight supposed to depart at 1:10 pm but it only took off at 2:02 pm.
 It was a bumpy ride, and we landed at Guatemala airport at 3:40 pm.

 Travel Date: 27th ~ 29th December 2018